 Based in Lower Sackville, Nova Scotia, the cafe offers delicious homemade classics, nutritious choices and decadent desserts keep customers coming back time and time again.
 This, combined with their friendly customer service and fantastic prices, makes FUTURES Café the perfect spot for a scrumptious breakfast; and lunch for small to medium sized groups.

 Based in Sackville, Nova Scotia, Stone Hearth Bakery is a social enterprise established in 1982 providing a work-based training program in the high demand skill of baking.
-The retail and wholesale bakery is the only kosher bakery east of Montreal producing premium quality European-styled, bread, bagels and speciality baked goods that are distributed throughout the Maritimes, and can be found in most major grocery stores.
+The retail and wholesale bakery is the only kosher bakery east of Montreal producing premium quality European-styled, bread, bagels and specialty baked goods that are distributed throughout the Maritimes, and can be found in most major grocery stores.
 In 2015 they opened the Stone Hearth Café and Catering is a full-service café serving up breakfasts, lunches and tempting desserts at their Lower Sackville location.

 Based in Shelbourne, Nova Scotia, the café operated by the Shelburne Association Supporting Inclusion and offers a friendly place to sit and relax with friends and enjoy a delicious healthy lunch!